 I’d like to offer you today five ways to create a stress-free sanctuary.
-And by sanctuary, I mean your bedroom.
+And by the sanctuary, I mean your bedroom.

 But first, a look at the impact long-term stress has on the body.